Wenz212/Data-Analytics-Portfolio/Retail-Sales-SQL-Analysis/readme.md

 Business Implication

-##Inventory optimization##: Retailers should prioritize stocking Clothing and Electronics, especially ahead of Spring and Winter peaks, to prevent lost sales during demand surges.
+Inventory optimization: Retailers should prioritize stocking Clothing and Electronics, especially ahead of Spring and Winter peaks, to prevent lost sales during demand surges.
 Seasonal promotions:
 	- Spring & Winter should be the focus of promotional budgets.
 	- Bundle Electronics + Clothing to maximize ticket size during holidays.